Terminal velocity

 So it stops accelerating but it doesn’t stop moving - it continues to fall, but at a constant velocity (doesn’t speed up anymore).

-• It needs a greater drag force to balance the weight
+so it needs a greater drag force to balance the weight,

-• So it needs to fall faster to generate that drag force
+so it must fall faster to generate that drag,